1. Molecular characteristics of Boc-Oxyma:

 The Boc-Oxyma system has outstanding performance in terms of atomic economy and green environmental protection:

-③ The remaining by-products (tert-butyl alcohol, carbon dioxide) are low-toxic, and the discharge of three wastes is relatively small.
+③ The remaining by-products (tert-butyl alcohol, carbon dioxide) are low-toxic, and the discharge of the three wastes is relatively small.

 References:

 [2] Thalluri, K.; Nadimpally, KC; Mandal, B.; et al. Ethyl 2-(tert-Butoxycarbonyloxyimino)-2-cyanoacetate (Boc-Oxyma) as Coupling Reagent for Racemization-Free Esterification, Thioesterification, Amidation and Peptide Synthesis[J].
 Adv.
 Synth.
-Catal., 2013, 355, 448–462.
+Catal.., 2013, 355, 448–462.

 [3] Manne, SR; Thalluri, K.; Mandal, B.; et al. Ethyl2-(tert-Butoxycarbonyloxyimino)-2-cyanoacetate (Boc-Oxyma): An Efficient Reagent for the Racemization Free Synthesis of Ureas, Carbamates and Thiocarbamates via Lossen Rearrangement[J].
 Adv.
 Synth.
-Catal., 2017, 359, 168–176.
+Catal.., 2017, 359, 168–176.